Kristina-14/Quadb-Tech-to-do-list/README.md

 8. Run the react app
     npm run dev

-9. Committed and pushed to github after every feature
+9. Committed and pushed to GitHub after every feature

-10. Deployed the website on github pages.
+10. Deployed the website on GitHub pages.
 I have used the "github pages" package to do so. npm install gh-pages

 ### Access the deployed software at:
 https://kristina-14.github.io/quadb-tech-to-do-list/

-# Note: Viewers may run the software in their local system, however the software is already deployed so you can easily use it online from anywhere.
+## Note: Viewers may run the software in their local system, however, the software is already deployed so you can easily use it online from anywhere.

 ### Step to run the software in local systems, use the following commands:
 a. git clone <repo url>

 b. cd to the folder and open vs code

 c. run the software -->   npm run dev